RamikaDeSilva/RamikaDeSilva/README.md

-### Hi there 👋
+### Hi there! 👋
-## My name is Ramika and I am a computer science and business student passionate about business and technology.
-I'm currently learning Javascript and React (I'm also planning on learning more backend development)
+## My name is Ramika (he/him) and I am a computer science and business student passionate about business and technology! ❇️
+## I'm currently learning Javascript and React (I'm also planning on learning more backend development) 🖥️
-## I work best with other people so if you have any project ideas or opportunities you want to tackle together, I would be happy to know!
+## I love working with other passionate like-minded individuals so if you have any project ideas or opportunities you want to tackle together, I would be happy to know! 🧑‍🤝‍🧑
-##
+## - 📫 How to reach me: @ramikadesilva0@gmail.com,

 <!--